Debt. It’s something that so many of us silently struggle with, and no one talks about.

 Suddenly, without even realizing it, we find ourselves engaging in all kinds of craziness in the name of “must have” and “must do.”

-I know these feelings too because I’ve felt them over and over.
+I know these feelings too because I’ve felt these comparison feelings over and over.
 How about you?

 Please don’t get me wrong.
 I’m not here to bash social media or convince you that it’s the root of all evil in the world.
 I love hearing about all my friends’ adventures and new purchases in my Instagram and Facebook feeds, and post regularly myself.

-But, ladies, these three things help me when I find my heart moving toward discontent:
+But, ladies, these three things help me when I find my heart moving toward comparison and discontent:

 Reality Check.
 First, I remind myself that this is one slice of this person’s reality.
 Despite what I may see online, they still have problems and an imperfect life like everyone else.